Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in MB per second) that can be moved past the external memory interface in a second.
-It's calculated by multiplying the card's interface width by its memory speed.
-In the case of DDR type memory, it should be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be moved across the external memory interface in a second.
+It's calculated by multiplying the bus width by its memory clock speed.
+If it uses DDR type RAM, it must be multiplied by 2 again.
 If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
-This is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels per second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of colour ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This figure is calculated by multiplying the total number of texture units by the core speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly record to its local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices